-Hook that must be defined in the module an attributed variable refers to.
-Is is called after the attributed variable has been unified with a non-var term, possibly another attributed variable.
+A hook that must be defined in the module to which an attributed variable refers.
+It is called after the attributed variable has been unified with a non-var term, possibly another attributed variable.
 AttValue is the attribute that was associated to the variable in this module and VarValue is the new value of the variable.
 Normally this predicate fails to veto binding the variable to VarValue, forcing backtracking to undo the binding.
-If VarValue is another attributed variable the hook often combines the two attribute and associates the combined attribute with VarValue using put\attr/3.
+If VarValue is another attributed variable the hook often combines the two attributes and associates the combined attribute with VarValue using put\attr/3.